 The visit started with a sharing session to provide the Minister with an insightful overview of the institute's work.
-The sharing focused on the spectrum of IAL's research projects, its impact on CET and practical applications developed; as well as the institute's work with a range of stakeholders, from government bodies and key industry associations to enterprises and training providers, which raise the quality of CET practice.
+The sharing Introduction of EdTech solutions to Minister focused on the spectrum of IAL's research projects, its impact on CET and practical applications developed; as well as the institute's work with a range of stakeholders, from government bodies and key industry associations to enterprises and training providers, which raise the quality of CET practice.